vanajac/fashion_product_similarity_cnn/README.md

 This project recommends similar products based on product images using VGG16 and product titles using classic ML models

 Results of various machine learning models are compared.

-In the end, recommendation using is done using Convolution Neural Networks for feature engineering.
+Also, recommendation of similar products are done using CNN features (VGG-16)